o0o0o0/auto-pokes-fb/Readme.md

 Pokebot _(poke-jem-bot)_
 =======================
-A friend request me to make this bot pokes some one on facebook that really challege to give the best what i can .. shake me over  hahaha.. lol..
+A friend request me to make this bot pokes some one on facebook that really challege me to give the best what i can .. shake me over  hahaha.. lol..

-dot forget to fork me  and telling me abaout something bugs tools you can try to poke me huh hehehehe https://www.facebook.com/clarisha.octa.3
+dont forget to fork me  and telling me abaout something bugs tools you can try to poke me huh hehehehe https://www.facebook.com/clarisha.octa.3